-The couple was referred to the St. Louis Fetal Care Institute at SSM Cardinal Glennon Children’s Medical Center.
-The Fetal Care Institute, which is a collaboration between SSM St. Mary’s Health Center, SSM Cardinal Glennon Children’s Medical Center and the St. Louis University School of Medicine, provides unique, life saving options for families facing these types of fetal diagnosis.
+The couple was referred to the SSM Health St. Louis Fetal Care Institute.
+The St. Louis Fetal Care Institute, which is a collaboration between SSM Health St. Mary’s Hospital - St. Louis, SSM Health Cardinal Glennon Children’s Hospital and the St. Louis University School of Medicine, provides unique, life saving options for families facing these types of fetal diagnosis.

 The couple took the hour long journey from their home in Warrenton, MO to St. Louis where Candace received a more in-depth Level II ultrasound.
 This test showed doctors that baby Lily actually had myelomeningocele, the most severe form of spina bifida, where the fetus’ spinal cord fails to close during development.
 This happens between 20 and 28 days of gestation, often before a woman knows she is pregnant.
 Because the spinal cord does not close, much of the nerves are exposed, resulting in damage to the cord as the pregnancy continues.
 Spina bifida can impact the nervous system, bones and muscles, kidneys and bladder.